Shuxrat88877/shuxrat88877/README.md

 hi everyone i'm a shuxrat 👋

-- 🌱 I am currently studying at the front
+- 🌱 I am currently studying at the frontend developer
 - 👯 I’m looking to collaborate
 - 🏆
 I want to become a successful person and a rich millionaire, or maybe a billionaire, the main thing is I have a goal, I will achieve my goal
 - 🏫Studying at school